Stay updated

 )

-Apply Thin Plate Spline (TPS) transformation to create smooth, non-rigid deformations.
+Apply Thin Plate Spline (TPS) for smooth, non-rigid deformations.
+Control points warp the image like pins on a thin plate; smooth interpolation between points.
 Imagine the image printed on a thin metal plate that can be bent and warped smoothly: - Control points act like pins pushing or pulling the plate - The plate resists sharp bending, creating smooth deformations - The transformation maintains continuity (no tears or folds) - Areas between control points are interpolated naturally The transform works by: 1.
 Creating a regular grid of control points (like pins in the plate) 2.
 Randomly displacing these points (like pushing/pulling the pins) 3.
 Computing a smooth interpolation (like the plate bending) 4.
 Applying the resulting deformation to the image

 Parameters